With this guide, you’ll learn to use your legs, hips, glutes, and core to perform the perfect kettlebell swing.

 The Kettlebell Swing is the basic kettlebell exercise.
 Although you swing the bell with your arms, the extension of your hips is actually what propels the weight.
 In fact, your arms should not contribute to the movement.

 The swing and controlled descent build explosive hip power, which is critical for running and jumping.
-More important, this exercise engages your hip muscles to prepare for heavy Squats or Deadlifts.
+More importantly, this exercise engages your hip muscles to prepare for heavy Squats or Deadlifts.

 - Assume athletic quarter-squat stance holding kettlebell between legs

 - Keeping arms straight, drive through heels and explode up with hips to bring the kettlebell to chin level in front